| « Return to documentation listingTable of Contents

 datatype, int dest, int tag) const

-- Initial address of send buffer (choice).
+buf Initial address of send buffer (choice). count Number

-of elements in send buffer (nonnegative integer).
+of elements in send buffer (nonnegative integer). datatype Datatype of each

-send buffer element (handle).
+send buffer element (handle). dest Rank of destination (integer). tag Message

-tag (integer).
+tag (integer). comm Communicator (handle).

 A ready send may only be called